Skip to content

 What's Happening?

-The just dev command starts three components:
+The just command starts three components:

 • moq-relay: A server that routes live data between publishers and subscribers.